contao/contao/core-bundle/README.md

 Contao 4 has been designed as a [Symfony][2] bundle, which can be used to add CMS functionality to any Symfony application.
-If you do not have an existing Symfony application yet, we recommend using the [Contao standard edition][3] as basis for your application.
+If you do not have an existing Symfony application yet, we recommend using the [Contao managed edition][3] as basis for your application.